kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 Frameworks may be able to evolve more cleanly without leaving users entirely on their own.

-## The Skill Gives Kora a Machine-Facing Canonical Voice
+## The Skill Gives Kora a Machine-Facing Canonical Voice { #skill-gives-kora-machine }

 Human documentation already gives the framework a canonical voice for developers.